hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 #=> [2, 4]
 {% endhighlight %}

-As you can see here, the blocks are being called by the `all?` and 'select' methods.
+As you can see here, the blocks are being called by the `all?` and `select` methods.
 Blocks come in two forms.
 The first one we see in our `all?` example shows the block in `{}` form.
-Blocks can take an argument, which is passed as `|num|` in our example, and it executes the rest of the block for each element in the array.
+Blocks can take an argument, which is passed as `|num|` in our example, and it **executes the rest of the block for each element in the array**.
 The second form of a block is the 'do...end' block.
 It works in the same way as our curly-bracket enclosed block, accepting an argument, and **executing the code in the block once for each element of the array**.
 So why have two ways to write a block?

 The answer is syntax.
 Typically, when we want execute a *multi-line* block, we want to use a 'do...end' block like we see with our select method.
 When we're executing *single* line blocks, we'll use a curly-bracket enclosed block.